Home » Visit » Travel Ideas » 10 Fortified Churches from Transylvania You Should See

 Location: Harman, Brasov County

-Located only a few kilometers outside Brasov, the fortified church of Harman dates from the 13th century.
+Located only a few kilometers from Brasov and Prejmer, this fortified church dates from the 13th century.
 It was massively reinforced between the 15th and 17th centuries, becoming one of the strongest in the historical Country of Barsa.

-One of the most beautiful monuments built by the Saxons of Transylvania, this fortified church has solid enclosing walls, seven defense towers, storage rooms, and a chapel with rare 15th-century mural paintings.
+One of the most beautiful monuments in Transylvania, this fortified church has solid enclosing walls, seven defense towers, storage rooms, and a chapel with rare 15th-century mural paintings.
 In the church, you can see a small collection of oriental carpets, a Baroque altar, and hundreds of years old furniture and decorations.

 Location: Viscri, Brasov County

 Probably the most famous village of Transylvania, Viscri is a travel destination of its own.
-Its pastoral landscapes, traditional houses, local artisans, the support of the Foundation Mihai Eminescu Trust, and Prince Charles’ visits have transformed this old village into one of the trendiest attractions in the region.
+Its pastoral landscapes, traditional houses, local artisans, and Prince Charles’ visits have transformed this old village into one of the trendiest attractions in the region.

-First mentioned at the beginning of the 15th century, but dating some hundreds of years back, the church was built and fortified in several stages, conserving partially its bastions, towers, and fortification walls.
-One of the former towers is now a small museum of traditional objects belonging to the Saxon community.
+Its white UNESCO Site fortified church is one of the oldest in the region.
+Built and fortified in several stages, it still partially conserves its bastions, towers, and fortification walls.
+One of the former towers is now a small museum of traditional objects from the local community.

 Rent a bike and spend a full day traveling from village to village.